-Hunting exotic delicacies, haggling for souvenirs, watching local community in activity - even if you are not a shopper, there is something to love about the colorful and vibrant markets of Southeast Asia.
-There are loads of markets in the region, here are just 5 of the most charming ones.
+Hunting exotic delicacies, haggling for souvenirs, watching the local community in activity - even if you are not a shopper, there is something to love about the colorful and vibrant markets of Southeast Asia.
+There are loads of markets in the region, and here are just 5 of the most charming ones.

 1. Cai Rang Floating Market, Can Tho, Vietnam

-Cai Rang Floating Market embodies the way of doing business in Mekong Delta.
+Cai Rang Floating Market embodies the way of doing business in the Mekong Delta.

 Cai Rang Floating Market is the largest wholesale fruit and vegetable market in the Mekong Delta.
 Every day, it sees hundreds of boats, big and small, weighed down by the riverbank, jostling for a position.
 Pineapples, watermelons, mangoes, bananas, cabbages, etc are piled up high on the boats.

-The traders in large vessels are here to buy and sell in bulks while local farmers in medium and small boats are here to sell their own agricultural products.
+The traders in large vessels are here to buy and sell in bulk while local farmers in medium and small boats are here to sell their own agricultural products.

 They do not peddle, but simply tie samples to the boat’s mast.
 If you want pineapple, simply look up for a hanging pineapple.
 Their way of doing business has remained unchanged for decades.

 The market is only a 30-minute boat ride from Can Tho.
 It starts around 05:00 and runs till noon.
 You’ll have to get an early start to catch it in full swing at 9 am.

 2. Inle Lake's Rotating Market, Myanmar

 Inle Lake's rotating market offers an authentic shopping experience.

-Most people come to Inle Lake to see the floating gardens, wooden stilt houses and leg-rowing Intha people on their canoes, but few know that they can do shopping here!
-There are no supermarkets or shopping malls, but there is a market of all local things.
+Most people come to Inle Lake to see the floating gardens, wooden stilt houses, and leg-rowing Intha people on their canoes, but few know that they can do shopping here!
+There are no supermarkets or shopping malls, but there is a market for all local things.

 On market days, the colorfully dressed tribe people make their way down the nearby mountains to trade their wares at the rotating market.
-The location for the market is constantly changing, to be specific, at 5 different lakeside sites over 5 days, thus the 'rotating' description.
+The location of the market is constantly changing, to be specific, at 5 different lakeside sites over 5 days, thus the 'rotating' description.
 There is a market schedule with details on when and where the market is held.